 - Keeping the team in the loop by sharing information in the task cards.

-New clients onboarding template
+New client onboarding template

 - Centralize your client onboarding workflow,